Surbhi-Kohli/JSModulesAndWebpack/JSModules/CommonJSModule.md

            // another.js
            const counter = require("./counter");
            console.log(counter.getCount()); // Outputs: 1
+           /*Node.js doesn't re-execute the counter.js module.
+Instead, it retrieves the cached exports from the first require call in app.js.
+This is the singleton behavior in action.*/

 #### 4. No runtime/async module loading
 #### import via “require”